 Practice Profile

-Caroline was called to the Bar in 2013 and is currently the third highest rated planning barrister under 35 (Planning Magazine’s Planning Law Survey, 2022).
-She is ranked in both Chambers and Partners and the Legal 500.
+Caroline was called to the Bar in 2013 and is consistently ranked as a top planning junior in Planning Magazine’s annual survey.
+She is also ranked in both Chambers and Partners and the Legal 500.

-Caroline has a broad practice within Chambers’ core areas with a particular focus on planning and compulsory purchase and compensation matters.
+Caroline has a broad practice within Chambers’ core areas with a particular focus on compulsory purchase and compensation, infrastructure and planning.
 She acts for and advises central and local government, landowners, developers, private individuals, utilities companies and community interest groups.
-Notable clients include Countryside Properties, the City of London Corporation, CPRE and the London Borough of Southwark.
+Notable clients include National Grid, Network Rail, Thames Water, Birmingham Airport and the City of London Corporation.

 Caroline has appeared in the Supreme Court, the Court of Appeal, the High Court, the Upper Tribunal, magistrates’ courts, the Crown Court and in planning inquiries, including in enforcement and CPO inquiries.